shuaichentian/Auroral-Boundary-Determination/README.md

 # Auroral-Boundary-Determination
 This project is used to extract the auroral boundaries from UVI images captured by Polar spacecraft.
 The corresponding work has been submitted to JGR-Space Physics, and the paper name is "Automatic Auroral Boundary Determination Algorithm with Deep Feature and Dual Level Set."

-Please cite the paper as "..."
+If you intend to use the code below in your work, please cite the paper as "..."
 (The paper has not yet been accepted currently).

 ## Software we used to run the code